PeterWangIntel/crosswalk-website/documentation/30-Running_an_Application.md

 and then refresh the debugger in your browser via CTRL-R.

 **TIP** &mdash; If you are running Tizen via the emulator, you can enable [File Sharing](https://developer.tizen.org/help/index.jsp?topic=%2Forg.tizen.gettingstarted%2Fhtml%2Fdev_env%2Femulator_file_sharing.htm) which can allow you to access your application files directly in the Tizen environment.
-This removes the ```sdb push...``` step.
+This removes the ```sdb push``` step.